bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 Feb, 27, 2020
 ----
 1. Loren: 2691 (BC Reg Nav Bar) - recommendation from team not to release it later for user; ready for Entity team this Sprint
+    - This was no longer needed to discuss in this meeting
-2. User Feedback loop process - trish to present it
+1. User Feedback loop process - trish to present it
-    1. Use the OCM Checkpoint to have the team present the Woreframes
+    1. Use the OCM Checkpoint to have the team present the Wireframes
-    2. Provide the oppurtunity to Staff of using Test Environment before the release going live.
+    1. Provide the oppurtunity to Staff of using Test Environment before the release going live.
-    3. Trish to work with Business on setting the expectation
+    1. Trish to work with Business on setting the expectation
-    4. Feedback Loop - Create a bugs and use label as per the team - In OCM Check point
+    1. Feedback Loop - Create a bugs and use label as per the team - In OCM Check point
                         - Label them with Feedback label(Client/Staff Feedback - Purple)
                         - Put the ticket in Bug Column
                         - POs to look into bug triage meeting
                         - Trish to go through with Staff on all those Bugs
-3. Epic Template
+1. Epic Template
-    1.
+    1. The template was discussed in the meeting and team will create/update all the future epics as per the template.

+- Note: There were few dependencies which were not discussed in the meeting as we overrun on time.
+PO's/SM's to update the agenda as much as possible before the event, so that its easier to facilitate.
+Jyoti to make sure to check with PO's before the start of the meeting if the Agenda needs to be updated.
+Priority should be to disucss the dependencies/prioritization followed by other topics.

 ----
 Feb, 20, 2020